knative/docs/serving/using-a-custom-domain.md

 in the [Cloud DNS quickstart](https://cloud.google.com/dns/quickstart).

-Once the domain update has propagated, you can then access your app using the fully qualified domain name of the deployed route, for example `http://helloworld-go.default.mydomain.com`
+Once the domain update has propagated, you can access your app using the fully qualified domain name of the deployed route, for example `http://helloworld-go.default.mydomain.com`